plone/training/embed.rst

         </dependencies>
     </metadata>

+.. only:: manual
     What a weird name. profile- is a prefix you will always need nowadays.
 Then comes the egg name, and the part after the colon is the name of the profile.
 The name of the profile is defined in zcml.
 So far I've stumbled only over one package where the profile directory name was different to the GenericSetup Profile name.

     Now the package is there, but nothing is votable.
 That is because no content type declares to use this behavior.
 We can add this behavior via the control panel, export the settings and store it in our egg.
 Let's just add it by hand now.

+We have to add the behavior to talks, we do this in :file:`profiles/default/types/talk.xml`

 .. code-block:: xml
     :linenos: